PSG Scrape Draw Against Rennes With Last-gasp Ramos Penalty - UrduPoint

 Lille's poor away form continued as they threw away a half-time lead to lose at Toulouse, who ended their own winless home run.

-Lille dominated the first half and took the lead in added time with a goal from Hakon Haraldsson.
+Lille took the lead in added time with a goal from Hakon Haraldsson.

 Toulouse, whose only home victory since October 1 was over Liverpool in the Europa League, hit three goals in a 17-minute burst.